getoptimum/docs/docs/guides/overview.md

 ## What This Guide Covers

-This guide is organized into self-contained chapters:
+This guide is organized into self-contained section:

 1. **[Getting Started with CLI](01-getting-started-cli.md)** — Use `mump2p-cli` to connect to a hosted Optimum Proxy with no setup required.
 2. **[Getting Started with Docker](02-getting-started-docker.md)** — Run your own local proxy and P2P nodes for full control.